croccaxx/blackXAU_AUTOMATED-BOT-TRADE/README.md

    On each new M5 candle:
    - A bullish breakout occurs when the candle closes above `zoneHigh`.
    - A bearish breakout occurs when the candle closes below `zoneLow`.
-   When a breakout occurs, the EA waits for a retest.
+   When a breakout occurs, the EA starts waiting for a retest.

 3. **Retest entry**
    - If price returns to the broken zone within a specified window (`MaxWaitSeconds`):